-Working With a Tax Professional as a Business Owner
+Working With a Tax Professional or Lawyer as a Business Owner

 Many businesses benefit from retaining a tax professional on a regular basis to offer advice and assistance.
 This can make a huge difference in the profits of business owners, since the tax professional can explain the full scope of their available deductions and help them avoid any pitfalls in reporting taxes.
 There are three main types of tax professionals: enrolled agents, certified public accountants, and tax attorneys.
 You should avoid any other person who says that they are an “expert” or tax preparer.
 They may not have any specialized license or training.